 3. How is anxiety treated?

-Treatment may include therapy (especially cognitive behavioral therapy), medication, lifestyle changes, and relaxation techniques.
+Treatment may include therapy (especially cognitive behavioral therapy), medication when appropriate, lifestyle changes, and relaxation techniques.
+Many people also benefit from practical tools for coping with worry in the moment.

 4. Can anxiety be beneficial?

 In moderate amounts, anxiety can alert us to danger or motivate preparation.
-However, too much can interfere with daily life.
+However, when it becomes constant or disproportionate, it can interfere with daily life—similar to how prolonged stress can affect focus, sleep, and mood.

 5. What’s the difference between anxiety and fear?